A Guide to Buying Diamond Studs

 High-end jewellery makers get around this by using specialist backs that do not weaken and loosen over time, as butterfly clasps are prone to doing.
 Instead, they make diamond stud earrings with screw threads on the earring shaft and a tiny butterfly-like fastener that must be physically screwed along the thread until it is holding the earring firmly in place.
 A ‘stopper’ can be used after this to prevent the screw butterfly from working backwards along the shaft and falling off.

 Locking backs are similar.
-They are visually quite like regular butterfly backs, if somewhat bulkier, but they grip the shaft tightly, locking in place until squeezed to release the locking mechanism, at which point they simply slide off the earring shaft so you can change your earrings or remove them.
+They are visually quite like regular butterfly backs, if somewhat bulkier.
+Still, they grip the shaft tightly, locking in place until squeezed to release the locking mechanism, at which point they slide off the earring shaft so you can change your earrings or remove them.

 A final point to make your diamond studs look their best at all times.
-Make sure the earring backs are big enough to prevent your studs from dropping or hanging awkwardly off your ears.
-This does not mean wearing the backs punishingly tight; instead, it simply means that the earring requires a broader back to support the size, weight or shape of the stud.
+Ensure the earring backs are big enough to prevent your studs from dropping or hanging awkwardly off your ears.
+This does not mean wearing the backs punishingly tight; instead, it simply means that the earring requires a broader back to support the stud’s size, weight or shape.